p-atharva/ChatBot/README.md

 # ChatBot
-Chatbot developed using FastAPI, OpenAI, GPT, and DALL-E
+Chatbot developed using FastAPI, OpenAI, GPT, and hopefully DALL-E